breatheco-de/content/src/content/how-to/what-does-double-slash-mean-in-python-floor.md

 ## Working with Negative Numbers in Floor Divisions <a name="negative"></a>

 To understand how to work with negative numbers using floor division, we need to understand that the **floor of a positive number** is different from the **floor of a negative number**.
 For example, the floor of `3.4` is `3`, but the floor of `-3.4` is `-4`, not `3`.
-For greater understanding we could say that the floor of a positive number would be the integer below, and that the floor of a negative number would be the integer that is above (maintaining the negative sign).
+For greater understanding, we could say that the floor of a positive number would be the integer below and that the floor of a negative number would be the integer that is above (maintaining the negative sign).

 We can see another example as follows using the same numbers as before: